MikeyBurkman/eggnog/README.md

 ##### Documentation TODO
   - Discuss other methods available on context
-  - Discuss how to unit test by loading individual files
+  - How to unit test by loading individual files and mock dependencies in one call
-  - Using multiple eggnog contexts to build an application, which allows certain files to be essentially private to a module, and even allows for third-parties tools to be imported as eggnog contexts.
+  - How to use multiple eggnog contexts to build an application, which allows certain files to be essentially private to a module, and even allows for third-parties tools to be imported as eggnog contexts.